issue

 Fulton Enterprises first obtained a federal dog broker license in 1995 and cancelled this license in 1999.
 Another facility had been operating in the same location for years under the name Toenges Enterprises, who had obtained their license in 1960 (per USDA) and cancelled it in January 2010.
 Fulton Enterprises obtained a new federal license in March 2010 (#41-B-0262).

-Menning Enterprises is also one of the largest USDA-licensed brokers in Minnesota.
-This kennel has been operating for decades.
-Their current federal license is #41-B-0282.
-IN May 2023, this facility was reported to have 665 dogs and puppies *393 adult dogs and 272 puppies).
+In March 2024, this kennel reported 555 dogs (380 adult dogs ad 175 puppies) on its USDA inspection report.
+In 2023, this facility was reported to have 665 dogs and puppies (393 adult dogs and 272 puppies).
 In February 2021, the facility had an inventory count of 616 dogs (405 adult dogs and 210 puppies).
 In 2016, this facility was reported to have 897 dogs and puppies.
 For "inventory counts" from prior years, go to Broker Profiles.

-Menning Enterprises is known for contracting with other local breeders in the area to buy and re-sell their puppies to pet stores in Minnesota and nationwide.
+Menning Enterprises was known for contracting with other local breeders in the area to buy and re-sell their puppies to pet stores in Minnesota and nationwide.
+It is assumed that Rockview Kennels is using the same breeders and selling to simialr pet stores.
 Years ago, one Wisconsin pet store (Angel's Pet World) had purchased puppies from this breeder/broker; too often, the puppies were sick, costing the pet store owner thousands of dollars to medically treat the animals.
 Angel's Pet World severed all ties with this dog breeder and switched to become a humane pet store - no longer buying from puppy mills but instead working with animal rescue groups.

 • Winona County commercial dog breeders

-Winona County has the highest concentration of commercial dog breeders in Minnesota, with seven USDA-licensed facilities and 1 USDA-licensed broker.
+Winona County has the highest concentration of commercial dog breeders in Minnesota, with multiple USDA-licensed facilities.
 Other non-USDA-licensed facilities exist in this area.
-Animal Folks is working with Winona County residents to have a moratorium enacted in the county to study the dog breeding industry and compliance measures in Winona County.
-We are also working to ban future permitting of any more commercial dog breeding facilities in Winona County.
+Animal Folks is working with Winona County residents and the county board to pass a ban on future conditional use permits for dog breeding facilities.
 Learn more at: speakupwinonacounty.org

 • Lapse in USDA inspection reports

-One area of concern is that several USDA-licensed facilities have not been inspected since 2019, even though they have active licenses.
-Animal Folks was told by a USDA supervisor that the agency is a bit behind due to COVID, and that a new licensing rule has slowed some processes down temporarily.
+One area of concern in recent years is that several USDA-licensed facilities were not inspected annually, even though they have active licenses.
+Animal Folks was told by a USDA supervisor that the agency was behind due to COVID, and that a new licensing rule has slowed some processes down temporarily.

 • Dogs breeders, Becker County

 Dog breeding facilities are located throughout the state of Minnesota.
 Some of these breeding facilities have been operating for decades.
-Two large commercial breeders, in particular, that have been mass producing puppies for many years are located in Becker County: Michelle Sonnenberg (photo below) and Lyle Renner (Bluewater Creek Kennel).
+Two large commercial breeders, in particular, that mass produced puppies for many years were located in Becker County: Michelle Sonnenberg (photo below) and Lyle Renner (Bluewater Creek Kennel).
 Per 2019 USDA inspection reports, Sonnenberg was reported to have 152 adult dogs and 23 puppies.
 Renner was reported to have 115 adult dogs and 23 puppies.
+It appears both have cancelled their USDA license; it is unclear if they are still in operation.

 • Revocation of license

 In the past years, the USDA has revoked 5 breeder licenses.
-Some of these revocations happened after animal cruelty charges were filed by the community.
+Some of these revocations happened after animal cruelty charges (under Minnesota law) were filed by the community.
 Breeder names are below.
 Descriptions and documentation for some of these breeders are provided on this page (scroll below).

 1. Kathy Bauck, federal license revoked in 2010